 Elsewhere in my novel I described an apparatus that would unerringly find things.
 All you had to do was tune it to your requirement.
 Its prime application was in the locating of flesh, whose molecular templates were lodged within the device and served a calibrating function.
 Once the thing was activated it would sweep moors and beep when buried bodies were underfoot.
 The days of tracelessness were over, I think I wanted to say.

 I wanted the best of both worlds, of course.
 To dwell in the invisible yet be admired for my prominence.
-I had no wish to disappear like the benighted creatures in Christopher Priest’s ‘The Glamour’, who spent their nights living wretchedly in the bedding sections of department stores, uncouth and unseen, their self esteem so thoroughly extinguished that they could hold the attention of no-one.
+I had no wish to disappear like the benighted creatures in Christopher Priest’s novel ‘The Glamour’, who spent their nights living wretchedly in the bedding sections of department stores, uncouth and unseen, their self esteem so thoroughly extinguished that they could hold the attention of no-one.